serdar-ozata/DelaunayVisualizer/README.txt

 - NVML (optional, define NVML_LIB_PATH in CMakeLists.txt to the path of the library)

-You need to manually install the imgui: https://github.com/ocornut/imgui All other libraries should be handled by CMake.
+You need to manually install the imgui: https://github.com/ocornut/imgui

 There is a "real type" option in the CMakeLists.txt: float or double (default).
 If you want to change it, you must also recompile the triangle library.
 Activate the -DSINGLE switch in the CMakeLists.txt to use float instead of double and run make distclean && make trilibrary inside the triangle directory.